adamvln/Atcs/README.md

 - Evaluation on the SNLI dataset by running eval.py with the appropriate flag leading to the model checkpoint located in the model_checkpoint folder.

 - Evaluation on the SentEval Framework using senteval_eval.py using the path to the checkpoint model as flag.
+The SentEval repository is added as a submodule to this repository.
+  If working from the zip file, do not git clone SentEval but just follow their README to download the data.

 ## Results